Charge quantisation without magnetic poles: a topological approach to electromagnetism: The topological approach

 \section{The topological approach}

-I shall consider only globally hyperbolic $4$-dimensional lorentzian manifolds with finite first and second Betti numbers to model spacetimes; in particular, a spacetime $M$ is diffeomorphic to $\CR\times\mathcal{M}$, and there exists a vector field $X\in\mathfrak{X}(M;\CR)$ which is the gradient (with respect to the lorentzian metric) of a global time function on $M$ (vide \cite{BerSan} and \cite{Wal}).
+I shall consider only globally hyperbolic $4$-dimensional lorentzian manifolds with finite first and second Betti numbers to model spacetimes; in particular, a spacetime $M$ is diffeomorphic to $\mathcal{M}\times\CR$, and there exists a vector field $X\in\mathfrak{X}(M;\CR)$ which is the gradient (with respect to the lorentzian metric) of a global time function on $M$ (vide \cite{BerSan} and \cite{Wal}).

-Let $J\subset M$ stand for the disjoint\footnote{Intricate circuits and collision between charged particles are not allowed, for the sake of simplicity.} union of worldlines and worldsheets corresponding to particle and wire distributions, and $M_J:=M-J$ the complement of $J$.
+Let $e\in\CR$ be a real number, $J\subset M$ stand for the disjoint\footnote{Intricate circuits and collision between charged particles are not allowed, for the sake of simplicity.} union of worldlines and worldsheets corresponding to particle and wire distributions, and $M_J:=M-J$ be the complement of $J$.
 The next paragraph provides a precise definition for the electromagnetic field over a spacetime region that is compatible with Maxwell's theory, free of magnetic poles, and able to explain charge quantisation.